jumanjihouse/docker-aws/TESTING.md

 The test harness uses [BATS](https://github.com/sstephenson/bats).
 Output resembles:

+    Invoke BATS tests.
      ✓ awscli shows help with no options
      ✓ awscli is the correct version
      - ci-build-url label is present (skipped: This test only runs on CircleCI)

     3 tests, 0 failures, 1 skipped

+    Check every file for things like trailing whitespace.
+    INFO: OK